The "Mail Plane"

 Application process for communities

-Communities wishing to apply for a regular air service under the RASS Scheme should read the RASS Guidelines and RASS Eligibility Criteria and complete a RASS Application Form.
+Communities wishing to apply for a regular air service under the RASS Scheme should read the RASS Eligibility Criteria and complete a RASS Application Form.

 - Having a demonstrated need for a weekly service